 For more information on ECE strategies, please contact

-The department has partnered with the University of Pittsburgh Graduate School of Public Health to provide funding and technical assistance to communities to develop plans or policies that better connect active modes of transportation with everyday destinations within the community through the SPAN grant and
+The department has partnered with the Pennsylvania Downtown Center to provide funding and technical assistance to communities to develop plans or policies that better connect active modes of transportation with everyday destinations within the community through the SPAN grant and

 WalkWorks.
 Active modes of transportation include sidewalks, paths, bicycle routes and public transit while everyday destinations include homes, early care and education, schools, worksites, parks or recreation centers.
-To date, four communities have developed and adopted active transportation plans.
-WalkWorks also offers professional development opportunities for local government officials, planners, community organizations and other interested entities to increase active transportation and physical activity.
+To date, more than 30 communities have developed and adopted active transportation plans.

 Everyday destinations are places people can get to from where they live or work by walking, bicycling or using transit systems.
 These can include jobs, grocery stores, schools, libraries, parks, restaurants, cultural and natural landmarks or health care facilities.
 They are often desirable, useful and attractive.
 These can connect to activity-friendly routes that can make it safe and convenient for people of all abilities to walk, run, bike, skate or use wheelchairs.